ijoshsmith/function-composition-in-swift/README.md

 If any of the functions return `nil`, none of the subsequent functions will be called.
 This is a nice Swifty addition to our  function composition toolbox.
 Remember, the `-->` and `-->?` operators can both be used when forming larger statements.
 ## Passing multiple arguments
-All of the examples so far have composed functions with just one parameter, but it's possible to use functions with multiple of parameters.
+All of the examples so far have composed functions with just one parameter, but it's possible to use functions with multiple parameters.
 One way this can be accomplished is to wrap the function call in a closure, as seen in the following example.
 ```swift
 func getHour(fromDate date: Date) -> Int {